The pretty prints beckon... the cute colours call to you... sometimes their allure is just too strong to resist. Yes, we're talking quilting cottons.

 Sleeveless dresses or skirts would be much more wearable.
 Roisin has made herself a stunning selection of sleeveless dresses in gorgeous prints, like Simplicity 2591 in Joel Dewberry fabric (above right).
 Gorgeous!

 3. Be realistic about what prints you are likely to wear

 I must admit I can happily spend hours playing an unconscious game with myself of find-the-quirkiest-fabric-imaginable while browsing online fabric shops (see right for some of my favourites).
 But before you buy 3 metres of that squirrel print fabric, ask yourself honestly whether you will wear a squirrel print dress.
 If you will, great!
+(I wear lobsters, which is obviously waaay more classy.)
 But it's worth considering whether you'd get more use out of a make up bag or cushion, for example.
 You can appreciate a fabric without having to wear it!

 4. Consider adding a lining

 Adding a silky lining underneath the cotton will allow the garment to glide over your body a lot more easily.
 Plus it'll feel much nicer against your skin.
-Yes, it takes a bit more time, but it can be well worth it, as I learnt with my Autumn Maples Skirt.
+Yes, it takes a bit more time, but it can be well worth it.
+Read more about adding a lining to a skirt.

 5. Experiment and embrace!